 The English language is becoming one of the most sought-after languages to learn – not only is it the international language for business, science, technology, diplomacy, aviation, advertising and tourism to name a few, but it is also a rite of passage for the youth of today to keep up with popular culture.
 Movies, TV programs, even food have an English-speaking dominance meaning learning English has become, dare I say it, cool.

-As there is such a demand for TEFL teachers, your goal to explore the world is achievable!
+Because of the high demand for TEFL teachers, your goal to explore the world is achievable.
 Teaching contracts vary in length according to both the employer and the country.
 Standard TEFL contracts are around 8-12 months and are often extendable.
 Finished 8 months teaching kindergarten in China?
 Why not head out to teach business English in southern France on the next TEFL adventure?

 Short-term options ARE available, they just require a bit more investigating.
 One great short-term option is summer camps - these occur all over the world and are popular in Europe and Asia alike.
 If you’re new to teaching, this is a great short-term option if you want to dip your toes in before taking the plunge!
 Short-term teaching contracts are also a great stop-gap opportunity – to save some money before continuing on your journey around the world.

 There’s no hiding that teaching English as a foreign language is a real, proper job.
-A real timetable, students to educate and work to mark!
-But with most contracts just under a year it means that you can really immerse yourself in the local culture, boost your CV and escape the ‘tourist’ label yet be safe in the knowledge that your next adventure is only round the corner.
+A real timetable, students to educate and work to mark.
+But with most contracts just under a year it means that you can really immerse yourself in the local culture, boost your CV and escape the ‘tourist’ label, all while knowing that your next adventure is only round the corner.
 Remember, teaching come with the added perk of school holidays, so you’ll have plenty of free time to squeeze in some jet setting.
 To help you get the ball rolling, here are some top TEFL destinations that are perfect for a spot of intrepid exploring during your time off: